DavidODW/Codewars/JavaScript/8kyu/DoIGetABonus.md

-# Cat years, Dog years
+# Do I get a bonus?

 ## My Solution